What is a Subway or Streetcar Operator?

 - Regulate vehicle speed and the time spent at each stop to maintain schedules.

-When polled, Subway and Streetcar Operators say the following skills are most frequently used in their jobs:
+These are the skills Subway and Streetcar Operators say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.